echeran/smile-of-murugan/webbook/conclusion.md

 1. Lamairesse, E., *Poésies populaires du Sud de l'Inde,* Paris, 1867, 364 pp.

 2. Lamairesse, E.*, Chants populaires du Sud* de *l'Inde*, Paris, 1868, 334 pp.
-3. Percival, Peter, *Tiruttanta cańkirakam*, or A Collection of *Proverbs* in *Tamil* with their *Translation* in English.
+3. Percival, Peter, *Tiruttanta caṅkirakam*, or A Collection of *Proverbs* in *Tamil* with their *Translation* in English.
 Jaffna, Jaffna Book Society, American Mission Press, 1834.
 A valuable and copious collection of Tamil sayings and proverbs.